-My sentences and photographs have been been published in the New York Times, The New York Times Magazine, The Guardian, The Miami Herald, The Smithsonian Magazine, the CBC and the UNHCR.
+My sentences and photographs have been published in the New York Times, The Washington Post, The Guardian, BBC, The Miami Herald, Hakai Magazine and The Smithsonian Magazine.

 I also spearheaded and launched a number of multimedia projects for the newspaper.
 I started the paper's 360 video coverage, launched a podcast and started a weekly video news show.

-Before focusing on Latine America, I lived off the back of a motorcycle and traveled the world reporting on poker.
-I wrote for the biggest poker publications and covered the biggest tournaments in Europe, Asia, Latin America and the United States.
+Before focusing on Latin America, I lived off the back of a motorcycle and traveled the world reporting on poker.
+I wrote for a number of poker publications and covered the biggest tournaments in Europe, Asia, Latin America and the United States.

 I grew up in Costa Rica and then got my BA in journalism from the University of Connecticut where I won a 2010 Society of Professional Journalists Excellence in Connecticut Journalism Contest.

 In 2017 I graduated with a Masters in international reporting from the University of British Columbia, where I was a fellow at the Global Reporting Centre.
-As a fellow I reported on how over fishing pushed Costa Rican fishermen deeper into the drug trade.
-I was also part of an Edward R. Murrow award-winning team that reported on problems facing cities around the world for The Guardian.
+As a fellow, I reported on how overfishing pushed Costa Rican fishermen deeper into the drug trade and was part of an Edward R. Murrow award-winning team that reported on problems facing rapidly growing cities around the world for The Guardian.